GoogleCloudPlatform/healthcare-federated-access-services/docs/shared/overview/passports.md

 # GA4GH Passports

+## Overview

+This document will introduce the key benefits and challenges of using cloud storage and computing, as well as discuss how the Identity Concentrator (IC) and Data Access Manager (DAM) included in this GitHub repository use GA4GH Passports to overcome these challenges.

 ## Use of Cloud

+Data Controllers may set up multiple copies of datasets on one or more Clouds and provide a Data Access Committee (DAC) to review and approve Data Access Requests.

 <img src="https://github.com/GoogleCloudPlatform/healthcare-federated-access-services/raw/master/assets/diagrams/bring_compute_to_data.svg">

 Instead of downloading data for local compute analysis, researchers may bring their compute jobs to the cloud to work on the data directly.
-*  **Data Remains in Place**: once the Data Controller publishes one or more copies of the data for researchers to use, the data no longer needs to be downloaded outside those cloud environments in order to do analysis.
+*  **Data Remains in Place**: once the Data Controller publishes copies of the data for researchers to use, the data no longer needs to be downloaded outside of those cloud environments in order to do analysis.
+   *  Copies may be published using different cloud environments and in different locations (within any regulatory compliance constraints of where the data is allowed to be).
+   *  Copies give researchers more options as to where they can compute on the data, potentially even across datasets, while minimizing network egress and other charges.
-*  **Compute Jobs move to Cloud**: instead of data moving to a local researcher compute node, a researcher leveraging cloud compute moves the compute job's configurations to run near the data center hosting one or more of the copies in the cloud.
+*  **Compute Jobs Move to Cloud**: instead of data moving to a local researcher compute node, a researcher leveraging cloud compute moves the compute job's configurations to run near the data center hosting one or more of the copies in the cloud.